Monolepton production in SMEFT to $\mathcal O(1/\Lambda^4)$ and beyond: Introduction

-Extending out $\mathcal O(1/\Lambda^4)$ will allow us to explore monolepoton production within SMEFT in a wider range of energies.
+Extending out $\mathcal O(1/\Lambda^4)$ will allow us to explore monolepton production within SMEFT in a wider range of energies.
 Purely by dimensional analysis, contact terms grow with energy faster the vertex or input corrections.
 Therefore, at $\hat s > v$, the largest SMEFT effects will be driven by dimension six contact terms that scale as (in the amplitude) ($\hat s/\Lambda^2)$.
 Understanding the exceptions to this naive scaling, and how it is impacted by truncation errors, requires knowing the next order term in the EFT expansion, $\mathcal O(1/\Lambda^4)$.
 This analysis is part of a larger program to better understand and quantify the uncertainty in SMEFT analyses coming from terms of higher mass dimension, the `truncation uncertainty'.
-Processes where the $\mathcal O(1/\Lambda^4)$ is known can be used as test cases and studied to derive estimates for scenarios where $\mathcal O(1/\Lambda^4)$ results are not known.
-As the state of the art for Monte Carlo SMEFT programs contain dimension six operators, it is particularly interesting to what extent the dimension six squared pieces can be used as a proxy for the complete $\mathcal O(1/\Lambda^4)$ result.
+Processes where the complete $\mathcal O(1/\Lambda^4)$ terms are known can be used as test cases and studied to derive estimates for scenarios where $\mathcal O(1/\Lambda^4)$ results are not known.
+As the state of the art for Monte Carlo SMEFT programs contain dimension six operators, the extent to which dimension six squared pieces can be used as a proxy for the complete $\mathcal O(1/\Lambda^4)$ result is particularly interesting.

 Results for neutral current cousin $pp \to \ell^+_j \ell^-_j$ within SMEFT can be obtained using the same steps.
 As the $\mathcal O(1/\Lambda^4)$ corrections to this process have been presented previously in Ref.~\cite{2020,Boughezal:2021tih}, our main focus will be monolepton production rather than dileptons.
 However, we present results for the dilepton case as well (though only at lowest order in $\alpha_s$), for the sake of completeness, to present more analytic form for how the Wilson coefficients enter, and because our basis -- a geoSMEFT compatible basis -- differs slightly from what was used in Ref.~\cite{2020,Boughezal:2021tih}.